Harthik777/Agentic-XAI/README.md

 ## Technologies Used

 - Backend:
-  - Python 3.12
+  - Python 3.11
   - FastAPI
+  - Lightweight XAI implementation
-  - PyTorch
+  - Replicate API integration
-  - SHAP (SHapley Additive exPlanations)
-  - LIME (Local Interpretable Model-agnostic Explanations)

 - Frontend:
   - React
   - TypeScript
   - Material-UI
-  - D3.js for visualizations
+  - Custom visualization components

 ## Deployment

-This project is configured for deployment on Vercel with:
+This project is optimized for deployment on Vercel with:
 - Frontend built from the `frontend` directory
 - Backend deployed as a Python serverless function
 - Automatic builds on push to main branch
+- **Fast builds** - Optimized dependencies for quick deployment

 ## License